anon-paper-supplements01234/headbower-supplements/README.md

 (Will be populated soon!)

 - Source code will be hidden until publication, for anonymization purposes.
-- A Demo Video is available in the Videos folder:
+- A Demo Video is available in this folder (headbower-blurred.mp4).
+Click "Raw" to download.